 Charity Newsies began in 1907 as three businessmen, George Baker, Harry Shunk and C.C.
 Philbrick, interrupted their dinner to help a cold little boy sell his newspapers so he could help his family.
 The men shouted, “It’s all for charity!” and sold all the newspapers and gave the little boy the money.
 A few weeks later, the men gathered 50 of their friends to sell more newspapers to help more children and 100+ years later volunteer Charity Newsies members have provided new, weather-appropriate, school clothes to more than ½ million children in Franklin County.

 Although Newsies are best known for dressing in white coveralls the second Saturday of December to sell special edition newspapers, Newsies work year-round.
 In fact, annually members collectively volunteer more than 14,000 hours a year…not including the newspaper sale.
-From taking applications, scheduling home visits and working in the warehouse to participating in fundraising and outreach events, the work of many Newsies is more than just one day a year.
+From taking applications and working in the warehouse to participating in fundraising and outreach events, the work of many Newsies is more than just one day a year.

 Levels of Membership